 - Dogs that are deprived of social and environmental exposure until fourteen weeks of age may become habitually fearful.

 - Anxiety can present as a phobia, which is described as a persistent and excessive fear of a specific situation.
 Often, once a phobic event has been experienced, any association or memory can trigger a response.
 The most common phobias are associated with noises, such as thunderstorms, gunshots or fireworks.

 - Phobias and panic may be caused by a history of inability to escape or get away, such as being locked in a crate.

 Never fear!
 All is not lost!
-Most abnormal reactions are learned responses and can be unlearned with a combination of conscious training and additional modalities and supplements.
+Most abnormal reactions are learned responses and can be unlearned with a combination of conscious training, additional healing modalities and supplements.

 As I see it, every four-legged sweetest-being-ever gets to experience life from a well grounded, well rounded and chill point of view.
 When your dog is relaxed, you can see it on his face.
 I’ll give you details to watch for in next week’s post.
 To learn more about encouraging your pup to relax, look out for our post next week: “Tips to Chill your Canine.”